mindspore-lab/mindone/examples/stable_diffusion_xl/docs/GETTING_STARTED.md

 # Getting Started with SDXL

-This document provides a brief introduction to the usage of built-in command-line tools in SDXL.
+This document briefly introduces the usage of built-in command-line tools in SDXL.

-## Dependency
+## Requirements

 See [installation](./installation.md) and [feature-supporting maps](../README.md#Features).